Charles and Lynn BlankenshipAltamont, TN

-Charles and Lynn Blankenship moved to Altamont, Tennessee, about four years ago and purchased a 230-acre farm – 100 acres of which are pasture – to raise Red Angus and Sim Angus cattle.
+Charles and Lynn Blankenship moved to Altamont, Tenn., about seven years ago and purchased a 230-acre farm – 100 acres of which are pasture – to raise Red Angus and Sim Angus cattle.
 Their property is dotted with caves and streams, making it great for hiking and enjoying the beauty of the landscape.

-The Blankenships rotate the herd between 14 permanent paddocks everyday during the grazing season and move them to sacrificed pastures during the winter time (two to three months), which are repaired with seeding.
-During average rainfall and when grass is growing rapidly, they try to move the herd through all the pastures in thirty days; and after that, they graze in one-acre paddocks up to 50-60 days at a time, moving them on to new paddocks once the grass reaches approximately 12 inches in height and again when it gets down to about 6 inches.
+The Blankenships rotate their herd between 14 permanent paddocks every day during the grazing season and move them to sacrificed pastures during the winter.
+During periods of average rainfall and rapidly growing grass, they try to move the herd through all their pastures in 30 days.
+Afterwards, they rotate the cattle in their paddocks, allowing each paddock to rest up to 50-60 days.

 Intensive grazing has allowed them to reap many benefits.
 Water infiltration has improved, and their pastures have become more productive.
 Their soil organic matter is approximately four percent; well above the average one and a half percent on farms nearby.
 While their soil organic matter provides significant amounts of nitrogen during the growing season, they still must apply fertilizer to their pastures.

 When the Blankenships began their current management system, their goals were to increase available water holding capacity and increase water infiltration in their shallow soils.
 Since these goals have been achieved, they plan to continue their soil health journey and adopt more practices on their farm.
 They hope to one day reach a point where they no longer need to fertilize their farm.